vlad-km/moren-electron/readme.md

 Just copy `REPL` folder to you computer and follow the steps in the installation instructions (`readme` in `REPL`)

+# Copyright
+Copyright © 2017 Vladimir Mezentsev

 ## License
 GNU General Public License v3.0

-Copyright © 2017 Vladimir Mezentsev

 [jscl]: <https://github.com/jscl-project/jscl>